shivdeep-singh-ibm/data-prep-lab/transforms/code/license_check/README.md

 # License Check

-The License Check transform checks if the '`license` of input data is in approved/denied list as per the set of [transform project conventions](../../README.md#transform-project-conventions) the following runtimes are available:
+The License Check transform checks if the `license` of input data is in approved/denied list.
+It is implemented as per the set of [transform project conventions](../../README.md#transform-project-conventions) the following runtimes are available:

 * [python](python/README.md) - provides the base python-based transformation
 implementation.